Drug Development Pipeline

 Adrulipase (formerly MS1819-SD)

 Adrulipase (formerly MS1819-SD) is a non-porcine, meaning not pig-derived, enzyme for individuals with CF who have exocrine pancreatic insufficiency.
 It is a man-made version of a lipase enzyme taken from the yeast Yarrowia lipolytica.
 This drug does not contain any animal products.

-A phase 2 study in people with CF is currently ongoing.
-This study will compare adrulipase to currently available porcine-derived enzymes.
+A Phase 2 study in people with CF was completed.
+This study compared adrulipase to currently available porcine-derived enzymes.

 This program is sponsored by First Wave Biopharma (formerly AzurRx Biopharma).
 It is being conducted within the Therapeutics Development Network (TDN).

 Get email updates about clinical trials that matter to you.

 Be a part of the movement transforming the future of cystic fibrosis treatment.Learn More